NorskRegnesentral/skchange/docs/source/developer_guide/setup.rst

 Installing dependencies
 -----------------------
 First, you need to have Python installed.
-We recommend using the latest version Python version.
+We recommend using the latest Python version.
 Make sure to deactivate any active virtual environment before proceeding, as the following steps will create a new
 `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ for Skchange.